The term smart-casual defines an informal Western dress code that is generally casual but with proper and smart attire components.

-It’s usually achieved by removing the tie, substituting the suit jacket with a less-formal blazer and suit pants with slightly casual dress pants.
+It’s usually achieved by removing the tie, substituting the suit jacket with a less-formal blazer, and suit pants with slightly casual dress pants.

 Men’s Smart Casual Attire

-The smart casual dress code allows the use of multiple colors in one outfit.
+The smart casual dress code also allows the use of multiple colors in one outfit.
 It also means you can combine items you otherwise wouldn’t.

 Jackets & Blazers

 Blazers are a popular choice for smart casual attire, mainly because they can be easily paired with different types of clothing.

 They will easily help you achieve that neat and sophisticated look.
-For the best look, opt for elegant colors like navy or grey.
+It’s best to opt for elegant colors like navy or grey.